dh-webservice/dh_emailmanager/README.md

 # Installation
 - Download Dh_emailmanager.zip and unpack it
-- Move it to the folder modules of your ionize installation and upload
+- Move it to the folder modules of your ionize installation and upload it to your server
-- Go to the ionize backend choose Modules > Module Administration
+- Go to the ionize backend and choose Modules > Module Administration
 - Install the module by clicking
 - Refresh the backend
 - Now in the Modules submenu should appear "DH Webservice Email Manager"